O-Babasola/O-Babasola/README.md

 ---

 ### :woman_student:Education and Courses
+- Currently completing freeCodeCamp **Full Stack Developer Curriculum**.
-- Participated in a *Software Engineering Bootcamp* offered by **Hyperion Dev** to consolidate my understanding of the fundamentals of Python including but not limited to:
+- Completed a *Software Engineering Bootcamp* offered by **Hyperion Dev** to consolidate my understanding of the fundamentals of Python including but not limited to:
    - object-orientated programming
    - debugging techniques
    - programming with user defined functions